-Organizationally and for reporting purposes, the Technical Services Division is home to seven (7) full-time employees; the District Engineer, Water Services Engineer, Technical Services Coordinator, Development Review Specialist, an Outreach and Program Specialist, a Water Quality Coordinator, and a Pollution Prevention Specialist.
-The Water Quality Coordinator is budgeted in the Watershed Protection Fund.
+Organizationally and for reporting purposes, the Technical Services Division is home to seven (7) full-time employees; the District Engineer, Water Services Engineer, Technical Services Coordinator, Development Review Specialist, an Outreach and Program Specialist, a Pollution Prevention Specialist, and a Water Quality Coordinator.
+The Water Quality Coordinator position is budgeted in the Watershed Protection Fund.
 Together, these positions provide direct support to the operating funds with respect to State issued permits, development review and permit issuance; project inspections; engineering; capital project management, information technology for the District, education, and outreach.